aserg-ufmg/angularjs-performance-survey/README.md

 * Access date: September-2015
 * URL: http://stackoverflow.com/q/14346073

 > I understand that `ng-click` is technically not the same as `onclick`, but both are placed in the markup.
-I thought that would be a \aspas{bad practice`?
+I thought that would be a bad practice?
 Why is this one of the core concepts of AngularJS, if most people say this is bad?
 I thought it would be better to select the DOM element from JavaScript and not to place logic in the markup.

 #### [Q&A6] How to not Let Angular Spoil All Your HTML With Logic Code?